Some of you have received emails about a business called Impact Mailing Club and want to know outright Is Impact Mailing Club A Scam?

 What I Don’t Like About Impact Mailing Club

-- Cash-gifting pyramid schemes are an illegal enterprise.
+- Cash-gifting pyramid schemes are illegal enterprises.

 - This business model is unsustainable and it’s short-term.